 The Galápagos Islands are a famous group of islands known for their unique wildlife and stunning natural beauty.
 These islands attract scientists, nature lovers and travelers from around the world.
 Home to giant tortoises, rare birds and volcanic landscapes, they have played an important role in scientific discoveries.
 Their location in a vast ocean makes them even more special and exciting to explore.

-The Galápagos Islands are located in the Pacific Ocean, the largest ocean in the world.
-They are about 600 miles (1,000 km) west of Ecuador’s mainland.
-Most of the islands are in the South Pacific, but some parts are near the equator, meaning they lie in both the Northern and Southern Hemisphere.
+The Galápagos Islands are found in the Pacific Ocean, the biggest ocean on Earth.
+They are located around 600 miles (1,000 km) west of Ecuador’s mainland.
+Most of these islands lie in the South Pacific, but some are near the equator, placing them in both the Northern and Southern Hemispheres.

 The islands sit at the Galápagos triple junction, where three major tectonic plates – the Cocos, Nazca and Pacific plates, meet.
 This movement of plates has helped shape the islands over millions of years.